getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ### Required Items for Release

-This items are required if you wish to release your theme via GPM.
+These items are required if you wish to release your theme via GPM.

 * **`CHANGELOG.md`** - A file that follows the [Grav Changelog Format](/advanced/grav-development#changelog-format) to show changes in releases.
 * **`LICENSE`** - a license file, should probably be MIT unless you have a specific need for something else.